What Is The Application Process For Students With Special Education Services?

 Completion of the application process according to the timelines will result in a school assignment offer.
 All new special education placements result in a 30-day interim placement that will be reviewed by each IEP team to ensure that each student’s educational needs can be met at the newly assigned school.
 Parents/guardians should expect to participate in a Transition IEP meeting.
 In the event of a conflict, locations specified in the IEP supersede assignment offers made through the student assignment process.

 Families who did not receive the assignment of their choice may want to participate in subsequent placement periods, such as the May Placement period, the August Waiting Pool, or the medical and family hardship appeals process.
-Those families may submit their requests according to the key dates.
+Those families may submit their requests according to the key dates listed in this Enrollment Guide.

 What Are The Service Delivery Options For Special Education Services?